ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 ~~~
 {: .output}

-### 3.2 Plots
+### 3.2.1 Plots
-Nice to have all this textual information but an image is worth a thousand word so let's create some visual representations.
+Nice to have all this textual information but an image is worth a thousand words so let's create some visual representations.

 A dotplot can be created very easily.
 ~~~